After Genesis 5, the Old Testament does not mention Adam. He doesn’t reappear in Scripture until the genealogy of Jesus.

 “For as in Adam all die, so in Christ all will be made alive” (22).
 “The first man Adam became a living being”; the last Adam, a life-giving spirit.
 The spiritual did not come first, but the natural, and after that the spiritual.
 The first man was of the dust of the earth; the second man is of heaven.
 As was the earthly man, so are those who are of the earth; and as is the heavenly man, so also are those who are of heaven.
 And just as we have borne the image of the earthly man, so shall we bear the image of the heavenly man” (45-49).

-One of the deepest areas of discussion among biblical scholars concerns the way in which Adam’s sin affected humanity.
+One of the deepest discussions among biblical scholars concerns the way Adam’s sin affected humanity.
 Several observations are apparent but each one raises challenging questions.

 - Sin entered the world through one man